 05 Dec NaNoWriMo 2017 Dropout but Still a Winner

-As November 1 approached, I was all pumped up and ready to begin drafting a new novel for 2017 NaNoWriMo, or National Novel Writing Month.
-The story would be the third in my Hattie Robinson Barton saga and would follow Hattie into the era of the Great Depression.
+As November 1 approached, I was pumped up about drafting a novel for 2017 National Novel Writing Month.
+The story would be the third in my Hattie Robinson Barton saga.
+It would follow Hattie into the era of the Great Depression.

-I’d sketched out a rough plot, thought about the cast of characters–most of them had already been introduced in the previous books–and done some reading on the Great Depression, both fictional and non-fictional.
+I’d sketched out a rough plot and thought about the cast of characters.
+Most of them had already been introduced in the previous books.
+I’d also done some reading on the Great Depression, both fictional and non-fictional.
 I’d logged onto the NaNoWriMo website, filled out the participation forms, and was ready to begin.

-And then I received a message from my editor at Kirkus Review, saying that the content edit of my current novel was ready for review.
+And then I received a message from my editor at Kirkus Review.
+She said that the content edit of my current novel was ready for review.

 “What novel is that?” you ask.
-Why, it’s the novel I began last year during National Novel Writing Month 2016–on track to be published early in 2018.
+Why, it’s the novel I began last year during National Novel Writing Month 2016.
+It’s on track to be published early in 2018.
 The working title is Mountain Brook Memories: 1961-1963.
-The book skips a generation, and as the title implies, it takes up in 1961, with Hattie’s granddaughter, Harriet Oechsner–a preacher’s kid whose family moves to Birmingham at the height of the Cold War and the Civil Rights movement–as the main character.
+The book skips a generation, and takes up in 1961, with Hattie’s granddaughter, Harriet Oechsner.
+Harriet is a preacher’s kid whose family moves to Birmingham at the height of the Cold War and the Civil Rights movement.

 It was the first time I’d ever written to a deadline and participated in a major movement of writers all trying to accomplish the same thing, while supporting and cheering one another on.
 It was a fantastic experience, which I fully intended to repeat this year.

-I’d hoped to finish revising Mountain Brook Memories, send it off for a second edit, and then begin drafting Rising Above It.
+I’d hoped to finish revising Mountain Brook Memories.
+Then, I’d send it off for a second edit, and begin drafting Rising Above It.
 Even if I wasn’t able to write all fifty thousand words by November 30, I’d at least get something down on paper to work with later.

-So, even though I’m a 2017 NaNoWriMo dropout, I ended the month of November with an improved manuscript of a novel that, if all goes well, will be published in the New Year–a novel that emerged from the fifty thousand words I wrote during NaNoWriMo 2016.
+So, even though I’m a 2017 NaNoWriMo dropout, I ended the month of November with an improved manuscript of a novel.
+And, if all goes well, it will be published in the New Year.
+It’s a novel that emerged from the fifty thousand words I wrote during NaNoWriMo 2016.
 I’d say that’s a win-win situation.
 And, knowing the philosophy of the folks at NaNoWriMo, I’m certain that they agree.

-I’m still searching for the right title for the Mountain Brook novel, but you can look for it to come out in January or February.
+I’m still searching for the right title for the Mountain Brook novel.
+However, you can look for it to come out in January or February.
 You can also count me in for NaNoWriMo 2018!